Subtitle Edit

 Supported Engines

-Purfview’s Faster Whisper XXL Windows, Linux NVIDIA CUDA
+Purfview Faster Whisper XXL Windows, Linux Fast local engine, often used with NVIDIA CUDA

 Engines and models are downloaded automatically on first use.